redhat-developer/app-services-ui/README.md

 #### Setting up all repositories for development

-First we need to download all external repositories by running script.
+First we need to download all external repositories by running a script.

 ```
 ./scripts/checkout-repos.sh
 ```

-After that we can run any of the federated UI component in `./modules` folder and it will be automatiocally discovered by application services-ui
+After that we can run any of the federated UI component in `./modules` folder and it will automatically be used by the app-services-ui

 ## Contributing Guide